John Wesley Coombs

 - Died April 15, 1957 in Palestine, TX USA

 Colby Jack Coombs played 14 seasons in the big leagues, twice leading the American League in wins.
 He played in three World Series, posting a 5-0, 2.70 record in six starts (four complete games).
 Following his playing days, he was a longtime college baseball coach.

-After retiring from the majors, Coombs was a college coach at Rice University (1918).
-He managed the Philadelphia Phillies in 1919 for part of the season and was a member of the Detroit Tigers coaching staff in 1920.
-He was then a coach at Williams College from 1921 to 1924 and Duke University from 1929 to 1952.
-47 of his Duke players made the majors.
-Perhaps the most prominent were Billy Werber and Dick Groat; his nephew Bobby Coombs was another one of the Duke players to follow him to the big leagues.
+Coombs was a college coach at Rice University (1918).
+He managed the Philadelphia Phillies for part of the 1919 season and was a member of the Detroit Tigers coaching staff in 1920.
+He was a coach at Williams College from 1921 to 1924 and Duke University from 1929 to 1952.
+An impressive 47 of his Blue Devils reached the majors.
+Perhaps the most prominent were Billy Werber and Dick Groat; his nephew, Bobby Coombs, was one of the Dukies to follow him to the bigs.

 Additionally, Coombs wrote a widely read instructional book, Baseball: Individual Play and Team Strategy.
 During the 1911 off-season, he went on tour with teammates Chief Bender and Cy Morgan performing in a vaudeville show called "Learning the Game".
 He was inducted posthumously onto the Philadelphia Baseball Wall of Fame in 1992.